Hello! Nearly Christmas time! Do you have everything you need for your children? When I'm…

 - Donations: if your children are older, why not asking them to not having toys but donate to a charity instead?
 My son went to a birthday party recently and we donated to two associations instead of offering gifts.
 Oxfam does great gifts donations.

-- Bank account and stock: what about a very small gift (in term of value and space) and anything else that you and your family wanted to spend goes on savings account?
+- Bank account and stock: what about a very small gift (in term of value and space) and anything else that you and your family wanted to spend goes on a savings account?
 It might not be meaningful for your child now, but he will thank you when he is 18 years old!

 - A photo album: how many times do you sit down to watch photos with your child?
 Make an album now to enjoy together.